 Processed foods often undergo refining processes that remove essential nutrients like dietary fibers, vitamins, and minerals, leaving behind primarily empty calories.

-Furthermore, these foods are designed to be hyper-palatable, often containing high levels of sugar, salt, and artificial additives to enhance taste and prolong shelf life.
+To make matters worse, these foods are designed to be hyper-palatable.
+They often contain high levels of sugar, salt, and artificial additives to enhance taste and prolong shelf life.

-However, we have just now been seeing the results of decades of eating the type of food in this modern diet (or Standard American Diet).
+We have just now been seeing the results of decades of eating ultra-processed food.

 The rise in processed foods has been paralleled by a rise in chronic conditions, and weight gain that contributes to challenging health problems for all ages.